BU-Spark/ml-herbarium/Herbaria-Project-Outline.md

 ### A. Problem Statement:

-Develop a machine learning solution for automating the extraction and digitization of critical information from handwritten labels on historical herbarium specimens, dating back to the early 1900s.
-Other potential problems to tackle are segmeneting non-relevant parts of the image, and building a classifier for the image itself.
+Develop a machine learning solution for automating the extraction and digitization of critical information from handwritten and typed text labels on historical herbarium specimens, dating back to the early 1900s.
+These labels include: location, date collected, collector name etc. The goal is to be able to automatically upload these labels to a database.
+We will be contributing our work to the existing Github repo.
+Include support for recognizing Chinese and Cyrilic characters as well.

 ### B. Checklist for project completion